How will you benefit from this network?

 Module two: Working in partnership with care homes and leading collaboratively

 In this module we will explore lessons from research and practice and expert accounts.
 We will work on the skills required for developing and sustaining partnerships, and the skills of collaborative leadership, in order to support the best possible care for residents in care homes.

 Module three: Addressing the issues in the wider system

 In this module we will address the wider system and hear from the regulator, as well as reviewing progress and planning for the future.

-Module three: Sustaining collaborative inquiry
+Module four: Sustaining collaborative inquiry

 In this final module we will cover any additional input required to meet group needs.
 We will also take stock of progress and consider what has been achieved, learned and what is needed to sustain progress in the future.